-UTI's Philosophy
+UTI Philosophy

-Universal Technical Institute is dedicated to providing students with the technical education needed to begin successful careers as entry-level technicians in the automotive, diesel, industrial, skilled trade, motorcycle and marine repair fields, and collision-repair fields.
+Universal Technical Institute and Universal Technical Institute (UTI) are dedicated to providing students with the technical education needed to begin successful careers as technicians in the motorcycle and marine repair fields.
 We provide a positive learning environment that encourages students to successfully complete their training programs and apply their knowledge and skills in technician careers.
-UTI's balance of theory, diagnosis, demonstrations and practical lab work consistently develops graduates who are accepted throughout the industry and recognized as potential leaders in their field.
+UTI's balance of theory, diagnosis, demonstrations and practical lab work consistently develops graduates who are accepted throughout the industry and recognized as potential leaders in their fields.